The Ultimate Guide to Employee Offboarding Checklist 2021:

-Recruitment and resignation are a circle effect and inherently part of any organization.
-Having a transparent process and documentation ensures an enhanced experience, be it recruitment or resignation.
+Recruitment, as well as resignation, are a circle effect and inherently part of any organization.
+Additionally, a transparent process and documentation ensure an enhanced experience, be it recruitment or resignation.

-Some employees do not even serve the notice period for fear of losing the next lucrative job that demands immediate joining.
-For manager and above positions, an interim responsibility and reporting head be shall depute to fill in the gaps.
+Some employees do not even serve the notice period for fear of losing the next lucrative job because of immediate joining.
+So, that manager and above positions, an interim responsibility and reporting head be shall depute to fill in the gaps.

 A sacked employee might also get into a legal battle with a client for unfair termination.

 The Employee Offboarding Checklist should incorporate particular documents for the above unforeseen and exceptional cases.
-Legal guidance supported by an acting guideline helps aid and ease such process.
+Legal guidance provided that acting guideline helps aid and ease such a process.

 Employee Offboarding Checklist Should Also Include the Following Documentation:

-✔️ PF & ESIC are the valued possessions of an employee that are transferrable from one organization to another.
-HR ensures that this transfer is a smooth process for the employees.
+2. PF & ESIC are the valued possessions of an employee that are transferrable from one organization to another.
+Also, HR ensures that this transfer is a smooth process for the employees.

 Let the exiting employee nurture the excellent time spent with your organization.
-A farewell is the least any company can give to its exiting employee.
+In addition, a farewell is the least any company can give to its exiting employee.
 More prominent companies, as a policy, acknowledge the length of an employee service by giving placards and mementos in the company award functions.

 Finally, out of the company, systems, and processes, a gift of good memories and experience is all an employee can retain.

-Sooner or later every company has to an offboarding checklist from the company.
-Having a pre-created process for the same will help streamline the process and make it easier to complete.
+Sooner or later every company has an offboarding checklist from the company.
+In addition, having a pre-created process for the same will help streamline the process and make it easier to complete.
 Offboarding of human resources is an important process that should be carried out with utmost precision and care.
-The employee exit process is often ignored however, it is an important task and should be done diligently.
+The employee exit process is often ignored also, it is an important task and should be done diligently.

 The company can also include a farewell for its employees within the company policy.
 Sending an employee off with good memories is a good way to have a good last impression on the employee.
 More prominent companies, as a policy, acknowledge the length of an employee service by giving placards and mementos in the company award functions.
 Leaving the employee with something that helps them look back at their time with the company.